npat-efault/picocom/picocom.1.md

     when it becomes idle.
 When exiting with **--exit-after**, picocom observes the **--noreset** setting as usual.
 (Default: not set).

+    NOTICE: If **--exit-after** is set, reading zero bytes from the standard input (which usually means that whatever was connected there has been closed), will not cause picocom to exit.
+Instead, picocom will keep running without reading from stdin, and will exit only when it becomes idle for the specified time, or if killed by a signal.
+If **--exit-after** is *not* set, then reading zero bytes from the standard input causes picocom to exit, after the contents of its output queue have been transmitted.

 **--quiet** | **-q**

 :   Forces picocom to be quiet.
 Suppresses the output of the initial